Below are questions which players may have about the content and themes that appear in Tell Me Why. Click on a question to reveal its answer.

 No. Tyler’s mother, Mary-Ann Ronan, was not transphobic.
 In Chapter 1, Tyler and Alyson discover that their mother had been taking steps to learn how to support her transgender child.

 In Chapter 1, Tyler will face some ignorant comments and microaggressions from a few people in Delos Crossing: family friends who knew and cared about Tyler ten years ago but who have not seen him since his transition.
-By Chapter 2, all characters in Tell Me Why interact respectfully with Tyler, and without microaggressions.
-Tyler is never called by his birth name.

 No. As players explore the Ronan twins’ childhood home, they will discover memories and sentimental objects which depict the ways Tyler expressed himself as a boy even before his mother’s death.
 The idea that being transgender is caused by trauma is a stereotype that has no basis in fact, and it plays no role in Tyler’s story.